-Based on the above information, our best estimate is that we will likely remain in neutral ENSO conditions for the peak of the Atlantic hurricane season.
-The buildup of the warm pool in the western tropical Pacific has been relatively weak, and trade winds across the central tropical Pacific have generally been somewhat above-normal over the past few weeks.
+Based on the above information, our best estimate is that we will likely have at least a moderate strength El Niño event during the peak of the Atlantic hurricane season.
+The current downwelling Kelvin wave is likely to generate significant warming in the eastern and central tropical Pacific.
+In addition, the western tropical Pacific has begun to cool over the past few weeks (Figure 15) which should help shift deep convection from the western Pacific towards the central Pacific helping to reinforce the developing El Niño.
 There remains a need to closely monitor ENSO conditions over the next few months.
-We should be more confident about ENSO conditions for the upcoming hurricane season by the time of our next forecast on June 3.
+We should be more confident about ENSO conditions for the upcoming hurricane season by the time of our next forecast on June 1.